New model structures for Algebraic Quantum Field Theory

 \end{paragraph}

 \end{subsection}

 \end{section}

-\begin{section}{Comparison of homotopy theories} This section contains a table summarizing all the model structures discussed in this work and a diagram that represents the relations between them.
+\begin{section}{Glossary: Comparison of homotopy theories} This glossary contains a table summarizing all the model structures discussed in this work and a diagram that represents the relations between them.
 In the following diagram are displayed these Quillen model categories with Quillen adjunctions between them, oriented by their left adjoints.